nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <summary><strong>Caution:</strong></summary>
 <br>

-- A wedding with a singular or multiple space are considered different weddings.
+- Weddings with single or multiple spaces in their names are considered distinct and treated as separate weddings.
 For example:
     - <span class="preserve-whitespace">O'Hare's Wedding vs. O'Hare's  Wedding</span>
 </details>
 </box>